aplteam/Tatin/docs/PublishingPackages.md

 ```

 * In the first case, anybody who provides the API key the hash was produced from can publish packages for that group.
-* In the second case, the password the hash was created from is a kind of master password: it allows the creation of packages with _any_ group name.
+* In the second case, the password the hash was created from is a kind of master password: it allows the creation of packages with _any_ group name, except any group that was already handled by then of course.
 * The third case means that no API key is required for any (remaining) group(s).

 The different scenarios can be mixed: